seththepeacock/otocoherence/README.md

 # otocoherence

-Analysis code for "Spontaneous Otocoherence in the Active Ear."
+Analysis code for "Spontaneous Otocoherence of the Active Ear."
 (Peacock et al. 2025).

 ## Dependencies
 The bulk of the calculations rely on our package [phaseco](https://seththepeacock.github.io/phaseco/).